Supported visualizations

 Additional options: aggregation

 By default, big number displays the latest value from the selected time span and time grain.
-To customize the displayed value you can use the Aggregation setting to customize this.
+To customize the displayed value you can use the Time aggregation setting to customize this.

 Supported aggregation methods are: